A-Machynak/esp-bt-localization/README.md

 A "Master" device is used as an aggregator of data saved in Scanners, which listens for BLE Advertisements from Scanners, connects to them, reads their BDA and RSSI values and attempts to approximate the devices' positions.

+A "Tag" is a device, which keeps sending BLE Advertisements.

 <hr>

 In order to find the `Scanner <-> Scanner` distance and therefore approximate the position of each Scanner,